JiancongXiao/Moreau-Envelope-SGD/README.md

 The main argument of MEA is '--rho', default=None, type=float, help='MEA, coefficient of proximal term'.

 For MEA, rho>0.
 When rho is none, the algorithm is reduced to SWA.
+The code is adopted from two repositories [imrahulr](https://github.com/imrahulr/adversarial_robustness_pytorch) and [Rice et al., 2020](https://github.com/locuslab/robust_overfitting).

 ## Citation
 ```